brucehart/celebrity-death-bot/README.md

 - `REPLICATE_API_TOKEN` – API token for Replicate.
 - `TELEGRAM_BOT_TOKEN` – Telegram bot token used for sending messages.
 - `BASE_URL` – Public URL of the worker, used when building webhook URLs.
-- `REPLICATE_WEBHOOK_SECRET` – Optional secret checked on webhook callbacks.
+- `REPLICATE_WEBHOOK_SECRET` – Replicate webhook signing secret.
+When set, the worker verifies all Replicate webhook callbacks using HMAC (recommended).
 - `MANUAL_RUN_SECRET` – Secret token required to call the manual `/run` endpoint.

 ## Development